Wubuntu88/CarND-Advanced-Lane-Lines/writeup_submission.md

 ```
 ret, mtx, dist, rvecs, tvecs = cv2.calibrateCamera(object_points, image_points, grayscale_image.shape[::-1], None, None)
 ```
-Of use were the mtx, and dist variables.
+Of use were the mtx and dist variables.
 These are the camera matrix and distortion coefficients.

 7) I saved these two numpy arrays using the numpy save function:
 ```
 np.save(file='saved_data_to_calibrate_images/mtx.npy', arr=mtx)